30 Security Awareness Training Topics For 2025

 • What does it mean to browse the Internet securely?
 It's taking steps to ensure your personal and sensitive information is protected while using the Internet.

 • How can you practice secure Internet browsing?
-By using unique passwords, avoiding suspicious emails and websites, and by using up-to-date antivirus software.
+By using unique passwords, avoiding suspicious emails and websites, and using up-to-date antivirus software.

 • The types of online fraud.
 Internet fraud typically involves credit cards, malware, or stolen credentials.